mile-chang/Qrcode_Cursor/README.md

 2. Click the icon to expand and show:
    - QR code with website logo (256x256 pixels)
    - Website domain name
-   - Page title (limited to 15 characters)
+   - Page title
+   - Download button
+3. Click the download button to save the current QR code as an image
-3. Click again to collapse back to icon view
+4. Click again to collapse back to icon view

 ## Technical Features